Not much is known about the origins of the hybrid table game known as Q Poker.

 With that said, the Grand Lisboa Casino where Q Poker was first spotted no longer runs the game and searches through the Table Games section on various Macau casino websites also turn up no current results.

 In all likelihood, Q Poker has come and gone, disappearing from the casino industry altogether like so many other hybrid table game creations.
+Look for similar games on the best online poker sites.

 Strategic Considerations for Q Poker